 Explore the available awards and scholarship opportunities below.

 Learn more about our student impact.

-2016 Origins Project Scholarship luncheon with ASU Professor Emeritus Dr. Norm Perrill.
+2016 Origins Project Scholarship luncheon with ASU Professor Emeritus Dr. Norman K. Perrill.

-The Origins Project at ASU offers the Norm Perrill Origins Project Scholarship.
-This scholarship, made possible by the generosity of ASU Professor Emeritus Dr. Norm Perrill, is awarded annually to an ASU student who demonstrates financial need, academic excellence, and shows academic rigor in issues of interest to the Origins Project.
+The Origins Project at ASU offers the Norman K. Perrill Origins Scholarship.
+This scholarship, made possible by the generosity of ASU Professor Emeritus Dr. Norman K. Perrill, is awarded annually to an ASU student who demonstrates financial need, academic excellence, and shows academic rigor in issues of interest to the Origins Project.